-- 1. Female rabbinical ordinees may choose to use either Rav or Rabbah as their Hebrew title on the semikhah documents.
+- 1. Ordinees can choose between being called Rav or the newer feminine form Rabbah as their Hebrew title on the semikhah documents.
 All students will use Rabbi as their English title. - 2.
 At present, each ordinee is allotted 21⁄2 minutes after their ordination, which may be used for teaching, musical presentation, or personal remarks.
-This 21⁄2 minute limit applies to both cantorial and rabbinical ordinees.
+This 21⁄2 minute limit applies to both cantorial and rabbinical ordinees, however, Kol-Bo ordinees have a slightly longer time limit.
 Seniors must submit the text of their presentation two weeks prior to ordination.
-Candidates for cantorial ordination must submit the musical selection they will be performing at ordination by January of their senior year. - 3.
-Each senior may choose the four participants in their own ordination.
-There will be one Presenter and three members of the witnessing Beit Din.
-Three members of this group must be a part of the Academy for Jewish Religion community that is members of the faculty (who have taught at AJR within the past five years), alumni, or a current member of the Board of Trustees.

-- 4. The members of the Beit Din must have received a rabbinical or cantorial ordination (or cantorial investiture) acceptable to the Academy for Jewish Religion.
-The Beit Din for a rabbinical student must be comprised of rabbis.
+Candidates for cantorial and Kol-Bo ordination must submit the musical selection they will be performing at ordination by January of their senior year. - 3.
+Each senior may choose the four participants (or seven in the case of Kol-Bo) in their own ordination.
+There will be one Presenter and three members of the witnessing Beit Din (Kol-Bo ordinees will have two Batei Din).
+Three members of this group must be a part of the Academy for Jewish Religion community that is members of the faculty (who have taught at AJR within the past five years), alumni, or a current member of the Board of Trustees. - 4.
+The members of the Beit Din must have received a rabbinical or cantorial ordination (or cantorial investiture) acceptable to the Academy for Jewish Religion.
+The Beit Din for a Rabbinical student must be comprised of rabbis.
 We encourage cantorial students to choose a Beit Din comprised of three cantors.
-If a student desires, one member of the Beit Din for a cantorial student may be a rabbi. - 5.
+If a student desires, one member of the Beit Din for a cantorial student may be a

+- rabbi.
+For Kol-Bo students, one Beit Din should be comprised entirely of rabbis and the other entirely of cantors (for a total of three rabbis and three cantors).
+A Beit Din member who is both a rabbi and a cantor may count as one or the other for the purposes of the ordaining Beit Din. - 5.
 The Presenter will introduce the candidate for ordination using formal text prepared by the Administration.
 This is the ordinee's formal introduction as a Jewish professional and, therefore, this role should be given to someone with standing in the Jewish professional community or in relationship with the Jewish professional community. - 6.
 Ordination attire consists of a black robe and tallit.
 In keeping with the solemnity of the occasion and to create uniformity, we encourage you to wear the kippah, atarah and kanfot given to you by ARC and the Student Association.
-In addition, you are encouraged to wear an academic hood from the school you earned your highest degree from.
+In addition, when AJR awards MA Degrees, you are encouraged to wear an academic hood from the school you earned your highest degree from.